 Commissioner: the Commissioner of the Department of Elementary and Secondary Education.

-Content Area: the academic discipline or subject matter knowledge of a certificate.
+Content Area: the academic discipline or subject matter knowledge of a license.

 Continuing Education Unit (CEU): a unit of measurement of professional development activities that meet the requirements of the International Association for Continuing Education and Training.